dijonsauce/CIMilestoneProject01/README.md

 This is the main marketing website for McCLUCKIN'.
 It is designed to be responsive and accessible, making it easy to navigate for potential customers & partners.

-Note: The McCLUCKIN brand is a parody of fast food franchise especially KFC, Chick-Fil-A and the fictional Clucking Bell in Grand Theft Auto: San Andreas.
+Note: The McCLUCKIN brand is a parody of fast food franchise especially KFC, Chick-Fil-A and the fictional Cluckin Bell in Grand Theft Auto: San Andreas.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>